bwhmather/bdc-js/README.md

 [![Build Status](https://travis-ci.org/bwhmather/bdc-js.svg?branch=develop)](https://travis-ci.org/bwhmather/bdc-js)

-Yet another javascript library for updating the html DOM to match a javascript description.
+BDC is a tiny javascript library for updating the html DOM to match a javascript description.

 Unlike libraries such as react, BDC tries to diff directly against the DOM.
 This results in a smaller, simpler, and probably much slower library.